Skip to main content

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Peak Flow Meter for Asthma article more useful, or one of our other health articles.
+You may find the Peak flow meter for asthma article more useful, or one of our other health articles.

-There has been much debate in recent years as to whether routine self-monitoring of peak flow for patients with asthma improves management.
-There is only low-to-moderate evidence that peak flow readings are related to symptoms.
 Home monitors which provide FEV1 readings are available and give a more accurate assessment of lung function.
 However, they are expensive.
 For patients with stable asthma whose symptoms correlate well with peak flow, a peak flow monitor is adequate.
 Educating the patient in recognition of symptoms which indicate deterioration is nearly as effective.

 Peak expiratory flow (PEF) measurement cannot usually be reliably used as the only diagnostic test for chronic obstructive pulmonary disease (COPD) because of its weak specificity.
-However, one study suggested it could be used to rule out severe to very severe COPD, which may be useful if access to spirometry is limited[2] .

-PEF measurement is recommended for:
+PEF measurement may be used for:

 Diagnosis